AlexanderUbaldoGutierrez21/PSUShortestPath/README.md

 https://psushortestpath.streamlit.app
 ```

-## ACADEMIC PURPOSE
+## Academic Purpose
-This software is developed for academic purposes and demonstrates pathfinding concepts.
+This software is developed for academic purposes.
 It is not intended for direct integration into vehicle ADAS systems.
+Penn State University (PSU), CE 521 Transportation Networks and System Analysis.
+Fall 2025.